 Moreover, the startup has created the DigitalKidZ STEM Club and DigitalKidZ: Open Source School concepts which were already tested among 1,500 children aged 8-16 years and teachers in seven major Bulgarian cities.
 The results were positive and feedback showed the success of the program and new teaching methods.
 In 2019 the program was recognized with the Innovation in Politics award and was voted Best Virtual Teamwork Solution at the CESA Awards 2020 – Bulgaria.

 The two solutions place the child at the center of the learning process and make the teacher a teaching facilitator, not a knowledge provider.
 All DigitalKidZ teacher have access to a virtual training platform and an opportunity to exchange good practices with colleagues from all around the world.
 The same goes with the students whose personal skills are assessed thanks to a neuro-agility algorithm that the startup is still working on and improving.
 Children receive support in their efforts to develop basic digital skills and literacy, not to make them all coders.
+You could check this resource to assist you in learning how to integrate technology into your social classroom.
 The main focus is acquiring individual skills and “superpowers” and how to develop through technology, while preventing kids from becoming more dependent on these ubiquitous smart devices.

 Inspiration Comes from Finland

 DigitalKidZ is reliant on educational methodologies that have been used for years in the Finnish educational system and are approved by the Finnish National Agency for Education.
 This type of education is child-centric, not teacher-centric.
 It aims to teach children how to learn, but not what to learn.
 It’s measurable not in terms of quantity, but of quality.